MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-activities.md

 ## Published data
 Published data is the data produced as a result of the actions of an activity.
 This data is published to an internal data bus that is unique for each runbook.
 Published data is the foundation of a working runbook.
 Subsequent activities in the runbook can subscribe to this data and use it in their configuration.
 Link conditions also use this information to add decision-making capabilities to runbooks.

 An activity can only subscribe to data from the activities that occur before it in the runbook.
-You can use published data to automatically populate the property values needed by activities.
+You can use published data to automatically populate the property values needed by the activities.

 ### To use published data

-1. Right-click the property value box, click **Subscribe**, and then click **Published Data**.
+1. Right-click the property value box, select **Subscribe**, and select **Published Data**.

-2. Click the **Activity** drop-down box and select the activity from which you want to obtain the data.
+2. Select the **Activity** dropdown box and select the activity from which you want to obtain the data.
 To view additional data elements common to all runbooks, select **Show Common Published Data**.

-3. Click the published data element that you want to use, and then click **OK**.
+3. Select the published data element that you want to use, and select **OK**.

 For a list of the data elements published by each activity, see the **Published Data** tables in the activity topic.
 For information about the common published data items, see [Common Published Data](/previous-versions/system-center/system-center-2012-R2/hh403821(v=sc.12)#CommonPublishedData).